Xin Huang

 Research Key Words:

-Vision, Visually Guided Behavior, Systems Neuroscience, Neural Circuits, Perception
+Vision, Perception, Attention, Behavior, Systems and Computational Neuroscience, Neural Circuits

 Diversity Statement:

-All scientists, students, and teachers should be able to conduct research, learn, teach, and interact with each other without having to overcome discrimination.
-My laboratory provides an inclusive, equal, supportive, friendly, and scientifically stimulating environment for all lab members to help them develop into skillful, confident, collaborative, and at the same time independent thinkers and researchers, regardless of their background.
+All students, teachers, and staff should be able to conduct research, learn, teach, and interact with each other without having to experience discrimination.
+My laboratory provides an inclusive, equal, supportive, and scientifically stimulating environment for all lab members to develop into skillful, confident, and independent scientists, regardless of their background.